 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Quality solar installations should have comprehensive workmanship and performance warranties.
 The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
-The performance warranty promises a specific energy output level.
+The performance guarantee promises a specific energy output level.
 Strong guarantees indicate that a solar installer trusts its installations.

-Solar energy can help lower your electric bills over time.
-When weighing the total price and value of solar panels, be sure to consider these factors.
+Installing solar panels can help decrease your electric bills over time.
+When weighing the total price and value of solar panels, make sure to consider these factors.

 Incentive Amount: